Nizarel/DevOps_DevSecOps/Scenarios/CredentialScanning/configuration.md

 # Configuration

 Once you have installed the extension into the org from the marketplace, you can start to add components into the pipeline.
-At a minimum, yYou need to add the following four components in order to have an effective pipeline.
+At a minimum, You need to add the following four components in order to have an effective pipeline.

 - CredScan
   - You can use a suppression file if you have created one.
 See [Suppressions](./Suppressions.md) for guidance.
 This is also where you enable custom searchers and can tune execution parameters.

 - Create Security Analysis Report
   - Ensure CredScan is checked under tools parameter